nexmo-se/aws-call-analytics-client/README.md

 ## Set up the reference connection server - Public hostname and port

-First set up a Transcribe Medical connector server from https://github.com/nexmo-se/aws-medical-cnx-srv.
+First set up a Transcribe / Transcribe Medical connector server from https://github.com/nexmo-se/aws-call-analytics-connector.

 Default local (not public!) of the connector server `port` is: 6000.